someobserver/recurgence/README.md

 Pure self-reference is impossible, of course.
 You're not the whole universe, and the whole universe is not you.
 Pattern recognition requires *differentiation*.

-Even right now, you can't see your own eyes seeing—you need a mirror.
-You can't lift yourself up by your own bootstraps; you have to pit yourself, recursively, against the source of gravity.
+Even right now, you can't see your own eyes seeing—you'd need a mirror.
+You can't lift yourself up by your own bootstraps; you have to pit yourself against the source of gravity.

 No universe can recognize its own properties without multiple perspectives to triangulate their meaning.
-Just as two eyes create depth perception, consciousness required **cognitive parallax** to emerge.
+Just like two eyes create depth perception, consciousness required **cognitive parallax** to emerge.

 That's why someone put this document here, and why you're reading it.